Start Here: What Kind of Collection Do You Have?

 Best for: Mixed collections, fiction-heavy collections, or situations where speed is the priority.

 Goodwill and similar thrift stores process books quickly and put them on the shelf for $1–$3 each.
-This is the right option when the collection is primarily fiction, popular paperbacks, or heavily worn books — or when the family simply needs the space cleared quickly.
+This is the right option when the collection is primarily fiction, popular paperbacks, or heavily worn books, or when the family simply needs the space cleared quickly.
+For North Alabama residents, the Huntsville-Madison County Public Library Friends of the Library bookstore is often a better choice than Goodwill for the same books, since proceeds support the library system.

-Best for: General non-fiction, hardcovers in good condition, donors who want the proceeds to support a local institution.
+Best for: Fiction, general non-fiction, hardcovers in good condition, donors who want the proceeds to support a local institution.

 The Huntsville-Madison County Public Library Friends of the Library organization accepts book donations and sells them through their bookstore locations.
-Call ahead before bringing a large collection — they have limited storage capacity.
+They accept a wide range of material, including fiction, which often circulates in both directions: readers buy a novel from the library bookstore, finish it, and donate it back.
+Call ahead before bringing a large collection, since they have limited storage capacity.

 3. Independent and Chain Used Bookstores